arpanghosh8453/public-fitbit-projects/README.md

 Example `compose.yml` file contents for influxdb 1.11 is given here for a quick start.
 If you prefer using influxdb 2.x and accept the limited Grafana dashboard, please refer to the [`compose.yml `](./compose.yml) file and update the `ENV` vriables accordingly.

+Support of current [Influxdb 3](https://docs.influxdata.com/influxdb3/core/) OSS is also available with this project [ `Exprimental` ]

 ```yaml
 services:
   fitbit-fetch-data: